felixlimanta/felixlimanta.github.io/_posts/2017-05-25-turing-completeness.md

 # Turing Completeness

-If a physical machine or a virtual machine can take any program and run it just like a Turing machine, then that machine is called "Turing complete".
+If a physical machine or a virtual machine can take any program and run it just like a Turing machine, then that machine is called **Turing complete**.
 Turing completeness is kind of a certification---if something can solve any (solvable) problem, that something is Turing complete.

 {% capture images %}
     /assets/img/2017-05-25-turing-completeness/calculator-scientific.jpg